Bug-Party/infra/docs/runbooks/new_environment_setup.md

-To set up a brand new environment, run the following commands:
+To set up a brand new environment in an otherwise empty gcp project ...

+1. run the following commands:
 ```
-make erraform-create-backend terraform-init terraform-apply
+make terraform-create-backend terraform-init terraform-apply
 ```